New Orleans: Bicycling

 The city's flat landscape, simple street grid and mild winters facilitate bicycle ridership, helping to make New Orleans eighth among U.S. cities in its rate of bicycle and pedestrian transportation as of 2010, and sixth in terms of the percentage of bicycling commuters.
 New Orleans is located at the start of the Mississippi River Trail, a 3000 mi bicycle path that stretches from the city's Audubon Park to Minnesota.

-Since Katrina the city has actively sought to promote bicycling by constructing a $1.5 million bike trail from Mid-City to Lake Pontchartrain, and by adding over 37 mi of bicycle lanes to various streets, including St. Charles Avenue.
+Since Katrina, the city has actively sought to promote bicycling by constructing a $1.5 million bike trail from Mid-City to Lake Pontchartrain, and by adding over 37 mi of bicycle lanes to streets, including St. Charles Avenue.
 In 2009, Tulane University contributed to these efforts by converting the main street through its Uptown campus, McAlister Place, into a pedestrian mall open to bicycle traffic.
 The Lafitte Greenway bicycle and pedestrian trail opened in 2015, and is ultimately planned to extend 3.1 mi from the French Quarter to Lakeview.
 New Orleans has been recognized for its abundance of uniquely decorated and uniquely designed bicycles.